Home > Going home from the neonatal unit > Preparing to go home > Feeding your baby when you go home from the neonatal unit

 Steady weight gain is a good way of showing that your baby is feeding and growing well.
 But all babies will gain weight at a different rate.

-Your community neonatal nurse, if you have one, or health visitor will normally weigh your baby once a week for the first few weeks at home and record it in your baby’s red book (also called a personal child health record).
-Talk to them about any questions you have so you can make a plan together to monitor and support your baby’s growth.
+Talk to staff about any questions you have so you can make a plan together to monitor and support your baby’s growth.
 You can also talk to them if:

-- you think your baby is not gaining enough weight
+• You think your baby is not gaining enough weight.

 Your baby may have a dietitian to help with these concerns.